abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 rhythm of the breathing and planting a seed within that sphere of relaxation.
 Then pay attention to the feeling.

-I can’t emphasize enough that *mettā bhāvanā*, the development of loving-kindness, is not about getting proficient at memorizing the lines or coming up with really neat new lines: “the revolutionary art of cultivating loving-kindness, new and improved!”
+I can’t emphasize enough that *mettā-bhāvanā*, the development of loving-kindness, is not about getting proficient at memorizing the lines or coming up with really neat new lines: “the revolutionary art of cultivating loving-kindness, new and improved!”
 Pay attention to the